Mount Pelée

 The stratovolcano's 1902 eruption destroyed the town of Saint-Pierre, killing 29,000 to 30,000 people in the space of a few minutes, in the worst volcanic disaster of the 20th century.
-The main eruption, on 8 May 1902, left only two survivors in the direct path of the blast flow: Ludger Sylbaris survived because he was in a poorly ventilated, dungeon-like jail cell, and Léon Compère-Léandre, living on the edge of the city, escaped with severe burns.
+The main eruption, on 8 May 1902, left only three known survivors.
+Ludger Sylbaris survived because he was in a poorly ventilated, dungeon-like jail cell.
+Léon Compère-Léandre, living on the edge of the city, escaped with severe burns.
+The third was a young girl named Havivra Da Ifrile, who fled to a nearby sea cave in a boat, enduring burns from falling ash.

+In 2023, it was listed as UNESCO World heritage site.

 Geographical setting and description

 Mount Pelée is the result of a typical subduction zone.
 The subduction formed the Lesser Antilles island arc, a curved chain of volcanoes approximately 850 km in length, between Puerto Rico and Venezuela, where the Caribbean Plate meets Atlantic oceanic crust belonging to the South American Plate.
 Other volcanoes in the island arc are also known for their volcanic activity, including Saint Vincent's La Soufrière, Guadeloupe's La Grande Soufriere volcano, Montserrat's Soufrière Hills, and the submarine volcano Kick 'em Jenny.